 Robin Kimiko Avery, MD, Professor of Medicine, is an infectious disease physician who joined the Johns Hopkins faculty in 2012, with two decades of experience in transplant infectious disease.
-She is a past chair of the American Society of Transplantation (AST) Infectious Disease Community of Practice, was a co-editor of the first edition of the AST ID Guidelines, and has served on guidelines committees for the AST, the Infectious Disease Society of America (IDSA) and the International Society for Heart and Lung Transplantation (ISHLT), as well as the Centers for Disease Control and Prevention Zoster Vaccines Workgroup.
+She is a past chair of the American Society of Transplantation (AST) Infectious Disease Community of Practice, was a co-editor of the first edition of the AST ID Guidelines, and has served on guidelines committees for the AST, the Infectious Disease Society of America (IDSA), and the International Society for Heart and Lung Transplantation (ISHLT).
 She was the founding head of the Transplant Infectious Disease Section at the Cleveland Clinic and the founding director of the Cleveland Clinic Transplant ID Special Fellowship, authoring a curriculum that served as the basis for curricula later endorsed by the AST and IDSA.
-Her clinical and research interests include pre-transplant donor and recipient evaluation, and prevention and treatment of post-transplant infections, particularly transplant-associated viruses, viral load monitoring, novel therapies for CMV, hypogammaglobulinemia, immunizations, patient education, and strategies for safer living post-transplant.
-In 2017, Dr. Avery received the award for Best Consulting Physician at the Johns Hopkins Hospital.
+Her main areas of clinical and research interest are transplant-related viral infections, novel therapies for CMV, post-transplant hypogammaglobulinemia, strategies for safer living after transplant, trainee and patient education, and most recently COVID-19 clinical care, vaccine responses, and therapeutics.
+She was awarded the Best Consulting Physician Award at Johns Hopkins in 2017, and became Education Director for Transplant/Oncology Infectious Disease at Johns Hopkins in 2022.
+In 2022, she was awarded the Robert Rubin Award from the AST ID Community of Practice, named for her late mentor, Dr. Robert Rubin.
 Avery Research Dashboard and Publications

 Maria Veronica Dioverti-Prono, MD

-Maria Veronica Dioverti-Prono, MDClinical Associate, received her MD from the Universidad Nacional de Asuncion and completed a residency at the Bridgeport Hospital of Yale University.
-She completed an Infectious Diseases fellowship and a Transplant/Oncology Infectious Diseases fellowship at the Mayo clinic in Rochester, MN.
+Maria Veronica Dioverti-Prono, MD, Assistant Professor, received her MD from the Universidad Nacional de Asuncion and completed a residency at the Bridgeport Hospital-Yale University Program.
+She completed General and Transplant/Oncology Infectious Diseases fellowship at the Mayo clinic in Rochester, MN.
 Dr. Dioverti-Prono provides clinical care to transplant, oncology, and other immunocompromised patients.
-Her research is focused on optimizing diagnosis of cytomegalovirus infection and fungal infections in hematologic malignancies.
+Her research interest is in optimizing diagnosis and management of viral infections after hematopoietic cell transplantation, as well as prevention of infections in hematologic malignancies and hematopoietic cell transplantation.
 Dioverti-Prono Research Dashboard and Publications

 Christine Durand, MD